paycoreio/docs/docs/products/analytics/visualizations.md

 ## Visualization Types

-Redash supports several different types of visualizations - A Table is the default view.
+PayCore.Analytics supports several different types of visualizations - A Table is the default view.

 ### Boxplot